Today, this baseball was in the back of a customer's pickup truck, under some big rocks.

 A google search later:

-"FSR1NCAA" is a Flat seam, college tournament grade baseball, sold by the dozens, for use a college game or college tournament.
+"FSR1NCAA" is a Flat Seam, premium grade baseball, sold by the dozens, for use in a college game or college tournament, including the College World Series.

-The "SSA" logo stands for Southern Athletic Association.
+I guessed that "SSA" is for Southern Athletic Association.

-The University of the South at Sewanee is part of the Southern Athletic Association, and is thirty minutes from here.
+The University of the South at Sewanee, thirty miles away, is part of the Southern Athletic Association.

 Was it a home run by a guy that already had twenty?
-Landing just beyond the eyes and reach of the kids that go out and find them.
+Landing just beyond the eyes and reach of kids that go out and find them?

-Might have been a foul ball by a kid that finally got into his first college game?
-Then did he strike out on the next pitch?
-Or did he make contact for a RBI game winner?
+Might have been fouled up and over the backstop by a player that finally got his first college at bat.
+Then you have to wonder, did he strike out on the next pitch?
+Or make contact for a game winning RBI?

-Maybe it was used to warm up a pitcher before the game.
-Then, got by the catcher, only to be discarded by the home plate Umpire?
+Maybe this ball was used to warm up a pitcher.
+Then, got by the catcher, to the back stop, only to be discarded by the home plate Umpire?

-Maybe it somehow fell from the box, and never made it in the stadium.
-Maybe local kids from the neighborhood found it and played in their front yard, touching Maple trees for bases, and a stepping on a shingle they found, for home plate.
+Maybe it never made it in the stadium.
+Maybe local kids ended up with it and played in their front yard, touching Maple trees for bases, and stepping on an old shingle to cross home plate.

-Maybe one of those kids made the swing of a lifetime, and hit the ball beyond the yard, over the road, into tall grass, for a home run.
-When they couldn't find it, the farmer picked it up, days later, along with some rocks, to clear the field for spring planting.
+Maybe one kid made the swing of a lifetime, and hit the ball into the field for a home run.
+When they didn't find it, a farmer picked it up days later, along with rocks, to clear the field for spring planting.

 One thing I do know...